About Us

 • Students from all majors and home colleges welcome

-• 2 million artifacts at Mystic Seaport Museum
+• Two million+ artifacts at Mystic Seaport Museum